christiandimitri/MPDA18_MastersThesis/FinalThesisPaper.md

 ## Several Pre-Processing Techniques

-Given four different meshes as inputs, several pre-processing techniques will be adapted in order to generate a *PQ mesh* with *planar faces*.
+Given four different meshes as inputs with different curvatures, several pre-processing techniques will be adapted in order to generate a *PQ mesh* with *planar faces*.
 The used techniques will depend on the surface type.
 Translation surfaces is an easy and fast algorithm to generate specific surfaces.
 However architecture free-form surfaces with high curvature require more complex algorithms to generate *PQ meshes* see [@fig:Figure_5].

 ### Translation Surfaces